nodejs/http2/doc/api/http2.md

 The `'aborted'` event is emitted whenever a `Http2Stream` instance is abnormally aborted in mid-communication.

+*Note*: The `'aborted'` event will only be emitted if the `Http2Stream` writable side has not been ended.

 #### Event: 'error'

 The `'error'` event is emitted when an error occurs during the processing of